 Neither Pisarowitz nor Grünsteudel were able to locate Joseph Bähr's baptismal entry in the Wallerstein church records.
 Pisarowitz writes: "Here his baptismal entry was evidently immatrikuliter forgotten!".
 Grünsteudel states: "There is no son named 'Franz[sic] Joseph' among the nine baptisms of children of the baker Andreas Beer."
 The entry in the minutes of the Tonkünstler-Sozietät concerning Joseph Bähr's joining on 12 May 1803 (the date given by Pohl is wrong) shows that Bähr was not born in Wallerstein, but on 19 February 1770 in Deiningen.
-Since on 27 January 1858 the church records of this town from before 1835 were destroyed in a fire, this entry is the only source concerning Bähr's date of birth.
+Since on 27 January 1858, the Deiningen church records from before 1835 were destroyed in a fire, this entry is the only source concerning Bähr's date of birth.

 Joseph Baer Clarinetist / beÿ Loui[s] v.
 Lichtenstein / bittet um die Aufnahme in die / Sozietaet.
 Er ist gebohren / d[en] 19ten Febr[uar] 1770 in Deiningen.
 Fiat.